This post contains affiliate links. Please see our disclosure policy.

-➡️ What is Kimchi anyway?
+➡️ What is Kimchi?

 It’s a spicy, fermented cabbage, similar to sauerkraut, but with Korean flavors such as garlic, ginger, & chilies.
 I like to add a spoonful to my savory meals.

-➡️ So what does it taste like?!
+➡️ What does it taste like?!

 Kimchi tastes tangy, salty, spicy, and sour!
 It’s very similar to sauerkraut (because they are both fermented cabbage), but kimchi is packed with different flavors and a little heat.